Shit-can-run/cololight-srgb-fork/README.md

 ## Known Issues
 - No auth/encryption support
-- No individual 'bead' support (yet)
+- Pixel count support is set at 120.
-- Only support for HEX devices (currently)
+- Supports only HEXA and Strip products.

 ## Installation
 Click the button above and allow signalrgb to install this extension when prompted.